Skip to main content

 Military operations have always unfolded in complex, multicultural environments, yet the Australian Defence Force’s (ADF) ADF-P-0 Culture in the Profession of Arms (Edition 1, 2024) deliberately elevates culture from a peripheral concern to a foundational pillar of Australian military effectiveness.
 It brings culture from the margins right to the centre of how the ADF understands what makes a force effective.
-As the last in the Philosophical Ethos of the Profession of Arms series, the doctrine makes clear that culture is not some peripheral “soft skill” but a decisive factor in how modern forces fight, lead, and uphold their ethical integrity.
+As the last in the Philosophical Ethos of the Profession of Arms series, the doctrine makes a clear stand: culture is not some peripheral “soft skill” but a decisive factor in how modern forces fight, lead, and uphold their ethical integrity.

 For readers coming to the doctrine for the first time, it helps to think of it as making a two-part argument.
 First, culture shapes how people within the ADF, and those they encounter overseas, think, decide, and act.
 Second, cultural intelligence can be learned, trained, and refined just like marksmanship or navigation.
 In practical terms, this means cultural understanding is expected to form part of the daily professional practice of every sailor, soldier, aviator, cybersecurity specialist and member of the Space Operations workforce.

 To really grasp what the doctrine means by ‘culture’, it helps to unpack its definition.
 It describes culture as “a set of beliefs, values, and attitudes shared by members of an organisation or group that influence their behaviours and practices”.1 This treats culture as operating at more than one level.
 We see the symbols, stories and routines of service life on the surface, but beneath them lie shared beliefs and values that shape how people behave and make decisions.
-The ADF adapts this model for Australia’s serving people and sums it up in the plain phrase ‘what we do around here’.2 That simple line captures how shared beliefs and everyday practices, such as the way we train, speak to each other, mark achievements and remember service, shape identity and belonging in every unit, day by day.
+The ADF adapts this model for Australia’s serving people and sums it up in the plain phrase ‘what we do around here’.2 That simple line captures how shared beliefs and everyday practices, such as the way we train, speak to each other, mark achievements, shape identity and belonging in every unit, day by day.

 The doctrine also emphasises that culture is not something that simply exists around us.
 It is something ADF members constantly make and remake.
 “We actively create our cultural norms.
 We do not passively receive them”.3 In other words, culture is not some fixed inheritance set in stone.
 It is shaped every single day through training, accountability, and the everyday actions of all members.
 This idea puts the ability of everyday members, and leaders, to make a difference at the centre of how teams and units actually work.
-It stresses that the cultures within the ADF, and the way the force works with others, must be deliberately shaped by its members and leaders alike
+It stresses that the cultures within the ADF, and the way the force works with others, must be deliberately shaped by its members and leaders alike.

 This understanding sits comfortably alongside the doctrine’s framing of the ‘profession of arms.’
 Military professionalism has traditionally been understood as a combination of expert knowledge and collective identity grounded in social responsibility, anchored in the unique authority to apply lethal force under democratic control.
 Modern operations in multicultural settings have added new layers of complexity and tested those ideals.
 The ADF’s doctrine sits squarely in that conversation.
 It argues that true professionalism includes not only technical mastery but also ethical accountability and cultural literacy.
 A military professional, in this view, acts with ‘moral authority’, showing respect for their own humanity, that of adversaries, and that of civilians caught in conflict.
 “When we are culturally prepared for our interactions with affected populations and plan for the effects of war on them,” the doctrine states, “we increase our moral authority”.4 Without that moral grounding, even technical brilliance and human endurance risk ethical drift.